 Is student collusion serious academic misconduct?

-This is the first of two lessons about Collusion Avoidance.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Collusion Avoidance.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of academic conduct at university